TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 | `global.hostname`               | The hostname used to connect to EBX.                                                                          | `""`       |
 | `global.scheme`                 | The scheme that defines the protocol used to connect to EBX (Optional).                                       | `"https"`  |

+**Note**:
+If the parameter `global.hostname` is not specified, the startupProbe and livenessProbe will not be configured for the ebx container.

 ---

 ### EBX configuration